 Today is not a good day; it is a great day.
 Silently I say a prayer to God, thanking him for the Worry Box success.

 One cool autumn day a young girl watched a drama unfold before her eyes.
 Because of her intervention, a lifelong friendship and love developed.
 This love went beyond life and death.
 Lives were changed and barriers crossed.
 A respect for all living creatures was a lesson learned outside of school.

 Stimpy was a cat who will never be forgotten by his owner, Emily.
 After reading about his life and escapades, readers will not easily forget this heroic, lovable, mischievous, independent, friendly and loyal cat.
 Based on real accounts of his life, it will open the readers’ eyes to the real truth about cats.
 You will never look at an animal in the same way again.

-The exciting new book, The Princess and The Queen explores the huge but ignored problems in the mother-in-law daughter-in-law relationship which plays havoc within the family.
+The exciting new book, The Mother-in-law Daughter-in-law Dilemma explores the huge but ignored problems in the mother-in-law daughter-in-law relationship which plays havoc within the family.
 It is possible to improve the relationship.

 The information in the book uncovers the hidden secrets behind this relationship with over 25 years of investigations, discussions and surveys.
 This is a must read not only for brides, mothers-in-law and bridal party but also for married women of all ages.